elizkhan/CloudSetup/README.md

-## Quick Setup for Google Big Query for Personal Use for Windows OS
+## Quick Setup for Google Big Query for Personal Use on Windows OS

 This tutorial will get you up and running with Google BigQuery in just **10 minutes**.
 Enjoy!